Nasal Congestion in Babies – Causes, Symptoms, and Treatment

-Many adults find that nasal congestion greatly limits them from going about their day.
-It makes breathing difficult and a runny nose can prove to be very frustrating.
+Nasal congestion can be a hindrance in a person’s everyday life.
+It makes breathing difficult, and a runny nose can prove to be very frustrating.
 Likewise, babies also go through a lot of discomfort due to nasal congestion, which may give them many sleepless nights.
-Since they cannot speak what they are feeling, it is upon you to identify the symptoms of a blocked nose and provide remedies accordingly.
+Since they cannot express what they are feeling, it is upon you to identify the symptoms of a blocked nose and provide remedies accordingly.

 Video: How to Treat Nasal Congestion in Babies?